SERVICE-DECLARATION-PROTOCOL

 nonce: Nonce

-The message MUST be signed by the zk_id key from the declaration_id.
+The message must be signed by the zk_id key from the declaration_id.

 The locked_note_id is a NoteId that was used for minimum stake threshold verification purposes and will be unlocked after withdrawal.

-The nonce MUST increase monotonically by every message sent for the declaration_id.
+The nonce must increase monotonically by every message sent for the declaration_id.

 Indexing